Innei/vue-react-wrapper/readme.md

 import { defineComponent, reactive } from 'vue' import { createReactWrapper } from 'vue-react-wrapper'

-// must pass a vue reactive object const props = reactive({
+// must pass a vue reactive object or Ref const props = reactive({
+  // ref type also work
   // props
   src: null as any,
   indentWidth: 2,